tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/2_Intro_to_terra_concepts_n_GCP_prereq.md

 ## Terraform Concepts Overview
 ### Introduction: What is Terraform?
 1. Open-source tool by HashiCorp, used for provisioning infrastructure resources e.g. vm, containers, networking resources, using declarative condiguration files
-2. Takes an Infrastructure=as-Code (IaC) approach to build, change and manage infrastructure in a safe, consistent and repeatable way by defining resource configuration that you can version, reuse and share (p.s. like a Git version control, but for infrastructure)
+2. Takes an Infrastructure-as-Code (IaC) approach to build, change and manage infrastructure in a safe, consistent and repeatable way by defining resource configuration that you can version, reuse and share (p.s. like a Git version control, but for infrastructure)
 3. Manages configuration in source control to maintain an ideal provisioning state for testing and production environment
 4. Supports DevOps best practices for change management
 ### Advantages of Terraform